Gjøa: Construction

 The 70 by 20 ft square-sterned sloop of 47 net register tonnage (4700 cuft) was built by Knut Johannesson Skaale in Rosendal, Norway in 1872, the same year Amundsen was born.
-She was named Gjøa after her then owner's wife.
-For the next 28 years the vessel served as a herring fishing boat.
+She was named Gjøa after her then owner's wife, and for the next 28 years the vessel served as a herring fishing boat.

 Purchase by Amundsen

 On March 28, 1901, Amundsen bought her from Asbjørn Sexe of Ullensvang, Norway, for his forthcoming expedition to the Arctic Ocean.
-Gjøa was much smaller than vessels used by other Arctic expeditions, but Amundsen intended to live off the limited resources of the land and sea through which he was to travel, and reasoned that the land could sustain only a tiny crew (this had been a cause of the catastrophic failure of John Franklin's expedition fifty years previously).
+Gjøa was much smaller than vessels used by other Arctic expeditions, but Amundsen intended to live off the limited resources of the land and sea through which he was to travel, and reasoned that the land could not sustain a larger crew (this had been a possible cause of the catastrophic failure of Franklin's lost expedition fifty years previously).
 Her shallow draught would help her traverse the shoals of the Arctic straits.
 Perhaps most importantly, the ageing ship was all that Amundsen (who was financing his expedition largely by spending his inheritance) could afford.

 Amundsen had little experience of Arctic sailing, and so decided to undertake a training expedition before braving the Arctic ice.
 He engaged Hans Christian Johannsen, her previous owner, and a small crew, and sailed from Tromsø in April 1901.
 The next five months were spent sealing on the pack ice of the Barents Sea.
 Following their return to Tromsø in September, Amundsen set about remedying the deficiencies in Gjøa that the trip had exposed.
-He had a little 13-horsepower marine paraffin motor, connected with a winch, for navigation in light winds and to facilitate handlings.
+He had a little 13 hp marine paraffin motor, connected with a winch, for navigation in light winds and to facilitate handlings.
 Much of the winter was spent upgrading her ice sheathing, as Amundsen knew she would spend several winters iced-in.